-Further programs are approved by NATO focused on filling the Schengen of Defence with content.
-Thus, one of the main solutions of the NATO Summit in Brussels in June 2018 was the proposed readiness initiative, the "30-30-30-30" or "Four Thirties", closely related to the military mobility issues.
+proposed readiness initiative, the "30-30-30" or "Four Thirties", closely related to the military mobility issues.
 The idea is to have 30 mechanized battalions, 30 air squadrons and 30 combat vessels ready to deployment within 30 or less days by 2020.
 They are to get ready based on the available forces.
 They are rotational forces subordinated to the Alliance member states called for to perform the second-echelon function for quick movement, strengthening or replacing the rapid deployment forces (RDF).

-The said and other military preparations, expanding military infrastructure certify the principally important aspect - confrontation with Russia is included in NATO military planning, with this organization trying to implement it in any possible way into the elements of the still embryonic ance manages to absorb the elements of European military build-up or it will be able to stand firmly on its legs From the Russian interests perspective, the two following issues are of the main importance: first, in all appearances, military potential strengthening within the EU framework is an irreversible process; second, its development according to the European Defence Union (EDU) concept is much more profitable for non-Western power centres than based on the Common Security and Defence Policy thesis as the "NATO European foundation".
+The said and other military preparations, expanding military infrastructure certify the principally important aspect - confrontation with Russia is included in NATO military planning, with this organization trying to implement it in any possible way into the elements of the still embryonic European Defence Union.
+The future will show if the Alliance manages to absorb the elements of European military build-up or it will be able to stand firmly on its legs.

+From the Russian interests perspective, the two following issues are of the main importance: first, in all appearances, military potential strengthening within the EU framework is an irreversible process; second, its development according to the European Defence Union (EDU) concept is much more profitable for non-Western power centres than based on the Common Security and Defence Policy thesis as the "NATO European foundation".
 Structural confrontation of Russia and the Alliance is guaranteed for the foreseeable future, which is far from evident in relations with the EU.
 NATO strengthening at the expense of Europeans is a hardly attractive option for other big subjects of world politics beyond the "collective West".
 The United States traditionally dominating in the Alliance are not perceived as a stabilizing force in international relations.
 On the contrary, the European Union has the reputation of a more predictable, peace-loving and consistent in its actions player.